twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 Reattaching the removed cypher is a level 5 crafting numenera task; success means the pylons start working normally again.

+> GM intrusion
+suggestion: Removing
+the dimensional interface
+causes a short circuit,
+inflicting 5 points of
+Might damage to
+the PC (this ignores
+armor) and causing a
+minor earthquake.

 The salvaged dimensional interface is a blue crystal about the size of a human head, with blinking blue lights swirling around inside it and